axem-solutions/dem/docs/commands.md

 - `dem list-tools --reg registry1 registry2` List all the tools from the registry1 and registry2.

 ---

-## **`dem load PATH_TO_DEV_ENV`**

-Imports a Development Environment.

-!!!
-Note

-    The file to import only contains the Development Environment descriptor.
-For a successful import the DEM needs access to all the registries where the required images are stored.

-:information_source: After the import, the Development Environment can be installed with the `install` command.

-Arguments:

-`PATH_TO_DEV_ENV` Path of the JSON file to import.
-Can be an absolute path or a relative path to the current directory.

----

 ## **`dem modify DEV_ENV_NAME`**